 A visit to Puna District, which is located south of Hilo is a worthwhile trip in your Hawaii car rental; located on the windward side and resembling a large greenhouse with very lush green surroundings.
 It is known for its heated tide pools, freshwater springs, and sometimes cold or hot spring water bubbling from the ground.
 There is much rugged coastline and lava fields.

 You can enjoy some of the same activities as you would find on other islands, like air and helicopter tours, boat tours, fishing, snorkeling, diving, golfing, to name a few.
-The Big Island is also known for its volcanic activity and if this interests you, there is lots to see, learn and do with this in mind.
+The Big Island is also known for its volcanic activity which could be interesting for Canadian visitors who haven’t seen a volcanic landscape in person.

 CAR RENTALS ON THE BIG ISLAND FAQs